-- 2.0 Key responsibilities of the Dietetic Educator include: - a) primary responsibility for a minimum of 9 credits per calendar year of classroom instruction relevant to dietetic practice; - b) planning, implementing and evaluating practical learning experiences for human nutrition students and dietetic interns in classroom, laboratory, community and other relevant settings; - planning, implementing and evaluating dietetic practice experiences in various clinical, community, food service, not-for profit, government, private sector settings and other relevant settings; - d) developing strategies to ensure the best possible use of practice experiences for dietetic interns in a wide variety of settings; - e) consulting with students and preceptors face-to-face and remotely through regularly scheduled office hours to monitor progress and address learning needs; - f) ensuring service and program support which comprises: - ongoing development of the Integrated Dietetic Internship Program; - exploring new opportunities for intern practice, collaborations with other health care providers/professionals and community organizations; - coordinating dietetic practice experiences; - developing and updating program manuals, policies and procedures; - ensuring completing and updating of documentation such as affiliation agreements and others as required; facilitating and coordinating the intern selection process; - communicating through various means information on the IDI to prospective and current students: - managing prior learning assessment relevant to dietetic education; - developing materials and implementing orientation workshops for all interns; - assessing intern progress throughout the internship;
+- 1.0 The Dietetic Educator position is unique to the Department of Human Nutrition where a major emphasis is on preparing students for a career in dietetics as a Registered Dietitian in compliance with accreditation guidelines. - 2.0 Key responsibilities of Dietetic Educators include: - a) primary responsibility for a minimum of nine (9) credits per Academic Year of classroom instruction relevant to dietetic practice.
+With the approval of the Dean, this may be reduced to reflect extra workload related to unusual circumstances; - b) planning, implementing, and evaluating practical learning experiences for Human Nutrition students and Dietetic Interns in classroom, laboratory, community, and other relevant settings; - c) planning, implementing, and evaluating dietetic practice experiences in various clinical, community, food service, not-for profit, government, private sector settings, and other relevant settings; - d) developing strategies to ensure the best possible use of practice experiences for dietetic interns in a wide variety of settings; - e) consulting with students and preceptors face-to-face and remotely through regularly scheduled office hours to monitor progress and address learning needs; and - f) ensuring service and program support which comprises: - i. ongoing development of the Integrated Dietetic Internship (IDI) Program; - ii. exploring new opportunities for intern practice and collaborations with other health care providers/professionals and community organizations; - iii. coordinating dietetic practice experiences; - iv. developing and updating program manuals, policies, and procedures; - v. ensuring completing and updating of documentation such as affiliation agreements and others as required; facilitating and coordinating the intern selection process;

-- assessing preceptor needs and providing education and support, including coordinating regular professional development events. - providing support for Cooperative Education including working with the manager in securing placements; - advocating for equitable student access to the IDI and funding support for students; - reviewing and suggesting revision of the IDI program on an on-going basis to the IDI Program Director to ensure program quality and professional standards are met. - 3.0 Additional Responsibilities of the Dietetic Educator include - a) involvement in Honours and Advanced Major students' projects; - b) attendance at and active engagement in Department of Human Nutrition meetings; - c) membership on Department of Human Nutrition committees as appropriate; - d) membership on University committees, interagency committees and professional association committees as appropriate; - e) oversight of documentation required for IDI accreditation
+- vi. communicating through various means information on the IDI to prospective and current students; - vii. managing prior learning assessment relevant to dietetic education; - viii. developing materials and implementing orientation workshops for all interns; - ix. assessing intern progress throughout the internship; - assessing preceptor needs and providing education and support, including coordinating regular professional development events. - providing support for Cooperative Education including working with the manager in securing placements; - advocating for equitable student access to the IDI and funding support for students; and, - reviewing and suggesting revision of the IDI program on an on-going basis to the IDI Program Director to ensure program quality and professional standards are met. - 3.0 Additional Responsibilities of Dietetic Educators include: - a) involvement in Honours and Advanced Major students' projects; - b) attendance at and active engagement in Department of Human Nutrition meetings; - c) membership on Department of Human Nutrition committees as appropriate; - d) membership on University committees, interagency committees and professional association committees as appropriate; and - e) oversight of documentation required for IDI accreditation.